fastly/pushpin/README.md

 ## Performance

 Condure was built for high performance.
 It uses numerous optimization techniques, including minimal heap allocations, ring buffers, vectored I/O, hierarchical timing wheels, and fast data structures (e.g. slabs).
 Over 1M concurrent connections have been tested on a single instance using just 2 workers (4 threads total).
-More detailed benchmarks to come.
+See https://blog.fanout.io/2020/08/11/rewriting-pushpins-connection-manager-in-rust/

 ## Comparison to Mongrel2

+* Condure supports acting as a server and as a client.
 * Condure supports multiple cores.
 * Condure supports listening on multiple ports without requiring multiple processes.
 * Condure does not support multiple routes and is not intended to be a shared server.
 Each application that wants to keep connections in a separate process should spawn its own Condure instance.